LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/15/maw-chap-7-writing-part.md

 $O(N \log N)$.
 It is easy to show that after an $h_k$ sort, no element is farther than $h_k$ from its rightful position.
 Thus, if the increments satisfy $h_{k+1} \le ch_k$ for a constant $c$, which implies $O(\log N)$ increments, then the bound follows.

+### MAW 7.10

+> Do either of the following modifications to the Shellsort routine coded in
+> Fig. 7.4 affect the worst case running time?

+> a.
+Before line 2, subtract one from `Increment` if it is even.

+The key improvement in terms of the worst case running time lies in the increment sequence.
+As suggested on p.224,225, we improve the worst time running time from
+$\O(N^2)$ to $O(N^{3/2})$ by changing the increment sequence into the sequence that consecutive increments have no common factors.

+If we follow the modification indicated by this question, it is still possible to have a case that we will have consecutive increments to share a common factor.
+For instance, if we sort an array with size $N = 45$, then with the modification, the increment sequence will be $45, 21 (22-1), 9, 3, 1$.

+> b.
+Before line 2, add one to `Increment` if it is even.

+In this case, conseuctive increments are relatively prime and by the argument in the proof of theorem 7.4, we can have the worst case running time $O(N^{3/2})$.